On the latest advances in tech, shifts in culture, and evolution in the art and science of product design and building teams.

 Why a subscription?

-The annual email of forecasts and implications, which have been covered by other press publications for the last few years, is free and widely available for sign-up.
-I will also send an occasional email to all subscribers.
-However, the monthly/paid tier is intended for founders I work with and a smaller private opt-in audience (so I can take a bit more risk, and know who my audience is, and hopefully escape the indexing and AI training bots).
-As a subscriber, you’ll get a monthly list of forecasts, implications, and i’ll also include start-ups and shifts I am seeing within each.
-These subscriptions will help cover the cost of an editor and provide a full-fledged experience participating in the creator economy.
-Any excess revenue beyond associated expenses will be part of my annual gift to the Cooper-Hewitt National Design Museum, where I sit on the board, or other non-profit orgs I support.
+The monthly email of forecasts and implications is free and widely available for sign-up (and an annual summary is typically covered by other press publications and shared more broadly).
+It has tens of thousands of readers and generates quite a bit of discussion and feedback.
+However, there is a private section at the end of each edition intended for founders I work with and (as a paid tier) a smaller private opt-in audience (so I can take a bit more risk, and know who my audience is, and hopefully escape search indexing and AI training bots).
+As a subscriber, you’ll get the monthly list of forecasts, implications, as well as access to this bonus section covering provocative data (and its implications, start-ups I am seeing, and additional raw observations that I think are relevant.
+Paid subscriptions will help cover the cost of an editor (and provide a full-fledged experience participating in the creator economy).
+The majority of all subscription proceeds are donated annually to the Cooper-Hewitt National Design Museum, where I sit on the board, and other non-profits I support.

 About The Writer

-Entrepreneur: Founded Behance, the world’s leading platform for creative work with a community of 35M+ creative professionals showing their work, collaborating, and getting jobs - bootstrapped from 2006 until early 2011, then venture backed until Adobe acquired Behance in Dec, 2012.
+• Entrepreneur: Founded Behance, the world’s leading platform for creative work with a community of 50M+ creative professionals showing their work, collaborating, and getting jobs - bootstrapped from 2006 until early 2011, then venture backed until Adobe acquired Behance in Dec, 2012.
+Over this time period, we also launched brands such as the 99U Conference that ran for a decade, and ActionMethod - an online resource and line of organizational products designed to help people take action and make ideas happen.

-Product Leader: Led Mobile, Creative Cloud Services, and Behance at Adobe since our acquisition in 2012, became Chief Product Officer & EVP in Dec 2016, and then Chief Strategy Officer and EVP of Design & Emerging Products.
+• Product Leader: Upon Behance’s acquisition in 2012, I led Mobile, Creative Cloud Services, and Behance.
+I became Chief Product Officer & Executive Vice President of the company in Dec 2016, and then Chief Strategy Officer and EVP of Design & Emerging Products five years later.
 What a whirlwind.
-For the last five years I have led all of product, design, and engineering for Creative Cloud, which has been an incredible opportunity to start evolving our flagships and extend products like Photoshop and Illustrator to the iPad and web (which required modernization of teams, practices, and platforms), make critical acquisitions and pioneer strategy for new mediums like 3D & Immersive and AI-powered features and tools, as well as build entirely new products like Adobe Express that advance our mission of “creativity for all.”
-Leading a team that manages dozens of products across all creative segments, as well as massive marketplaces like Adobe Stock, and fast growing businesses like 3D has also had its challenges, but I couldn’t be more proud of what the team has built to date and where the flag is now planted.
+From late 2018 through early 2023 I led all of product, design, and engineering for Adobe’s creative business, which has been an incredible opportunity to start evolving our flagships and extend products like Photoshop and Illustrator to the iPad and web (which required modernization of teams, practices, and platforms), make critical acquisitions and pioneer strategy for new mediums like 3D & Immersive and AI-powered features and tools, as well as build entirely new products like Adobe Express that advance our mission of “creativity for all.”
+Leading a team that manages dozens of products across all creative segments, as well as massive marketplaces like Adobe Stock, and fast growing businesses like 3D presented all sorts of challenges, and I couldn’t be more proud of what the team has built to date and where the flag is now planted.
 The journey from entrepreneur to executive (with a brief stint as a General Partner at Benchmark in between, learned quickly that traditional VC was not for me…) has been an education in leading change, shifting strategy and culture, the benefits and costs of innovation within large companies.

-Family: Most importantly, I thoroughly enjoy the microcosm of leadership, development (of people, not products) and strategy as a partner and parent.
+• Family: Most importantly, I thoroughly enjoy the microcosm of leadership, development (of people, not products) and strategy as a partner and parent.
 Watching three kids figure out their world, discover and appreciate the many things we adults take for granted, and navigate modern culture and technology has been fascinating.
-The topic of parenting has become a meta one for us in recent years as my wife became co-founder/coo of Good Inside, a parenting platform she started with her friend Becky from graduate school.
+The topic of parenting has become a meta one for us in recent years as my wife became co-founder/coo of Good Inside, a parenting platform she started with her friend “Dr. Becky” from graduate school.
 Good Inside leverages a novel framework for parenting that Becky developed as a psychologist and started sharing on Instagram.
+I am proud to also serve as their product advisor.
 Today, the company consists of a subscription-based community for parents, top podcast, popular parenting book under the same name, and an incredible reach to millions of parents.

 Join Us